 On the same character route is when Sakuya's power is not enough to transform Kei, so both of them become Ohashira, replacing Yumei.
 Quite close to being Together in Death.
 Yumei does feel sorry for them.

-In Eleven Eyes -Resona Forma-, we see that this is how the Black Knights were created.
+In 11eyes -Resona Forma-, we see that this is how the Black Knights were created.
 Liselotte thoroughly beat all of them except for George, who finished sealing her before he died, and Misao, who clothed her partners in armor made out of dark spirits, turning them and herself into Liselotte's guardians.